sebassem/bicep-lz-vending/README.md

 - This repository is now in a **read-only** state.
 - No further issues, pull requests, or updates will be maintained on this repository.
-- All future releases, fixes and improvements will be managed in the new module hosted on the [Bicep public registry](https://aka.ms/lz-vending/bicep).
+- All future releases, fixes and improvements will be managed in the new AVM pattern module hosted on the [Bicep public registry](https://aka.ms/lz-vending/bicep).
 - We will continue to leverage the [Wiki](https://github.com/azure/bicep-lz-vending/wiki) in this repository as the module's documentation and guidance location.

 ### Why was this done?